 I’m thinking of this as a work in progress, but it is wonderful this way.
 And, while this is something that can hold and be served merely warm, I thought it shined right out of the oven, given just 10 minutes to rest after cooking.
 I think the Phyllo deteriorates with time, but that’s just me.

-1 (10 ounce) frozen chopped spinach, thawed in the microwave (which cooks it a bit) and drained thoroughly
+- 1 (10 ounce) frozen chopped spinach, thawed and drained thoroughly

-1 can quartered artichoke hearts (packed in water), drained thoroughly
+- 1 can (15 ounce) quartered artichoke hearts (packed in water), drained thoroughly

 Before you start, please remember three things.
 One, you MUST thaw the Phyllo.
 You cannot buy it at the store frozen (it is in the freezer section) and expect to start when you get home (as I did).
 Two, when I say “drained thoroughly”, I mean get out a roll of paper towels and squeeze as much water out of the spinach and artichokes as possible.
 And, three, Phyllo can be as difficult as you want it to be.
 Therefore, I handle it in “storybook” fashion when I can.
 This means lay out flat half as many sheets as required.
 Put a sheet of wax paper covering one half and fold it over on itself.
 Then you can butter it like a story book (starting from the back page) and turn the page and butter the next page and turn the page.
 When you get to the wax paper in the middle, just flip it over like a page and start buttering the second half of the book laying the sheets on top of each other as you go.
 Did that make any sense at all?
 Then you just go back and remove the wax paper and add the filling.
 Try it.
 Keep any unused dough under a damp (totally wrung out) towel so it doesn’t dry out and become useless.